 Class 5 License

-Pass the Required Tests for Montana
+Pass the Tests Required for Teacher Certification in Montana

 At this time, teaching candidates are not required to pass tests as part of Montana's teacher licensure process.
 However, teachers do need to pass certain exams in order to become a "Highly Qualified" teacher in Montana.